karimsammouri/karimsammouri/README.md

   <summary>US Tax Return Analyzer Mobile App</summary>

   - <a href="https://github.com/karimsammouri/MU-CSE-382/tree/main/Project02%20-%20US%20Tax%20Information">View project</a>
-  - Analyzes a TSV file containing tax return records for all zip codes in the US and allows the user to either query zip codes with an average tax return equivalent to a given amount or zip codes in a given city-state
+  - Mobile app that analyzes a TSV file containing tax return records for all zip codes in the US and allows the user to either query zip codes with an average tax return equivalent to a given amount or zip codes in a given city-state
   - Built using C#, XAML, Microsoft's Xamarin.Forms cross-platform UI framework, and Visual Studio
   - Makes use of embedded resources, asynchronous processing, file IO, data binding, and <i>ListViews</i>
   - Project submission for Miami University's CSE 382: Mobile Application Development during the Fall 2022 semester